rid47/rid47/README.md

 - 👋 Hi, I’m @rid47
 - 👀 I’m interested in anything that involve programming
-- 🌱 I’m currently learning C
+- 🌱 I’m currently working on RPA
 - 💞️ I’m looking to collaborate on any web development project based on python
 - 📫 How to reach me ridwanmizan@gmail.com